warrenek1/Phishing-Email-Analysis-/README.md

    - Email is confirmed to be phishing
    - Attempted credential harvesting via fake login page

-## 🎥 Demo Video
+## Demo Video
 -Listed Above

-## 📁 Files Included
+## Files Included

-- `phishing_analysis_demo.mp4` – Recorded demo of the analysis
+- Recorded demo of the analysis
-- `ioc_report.txt` – Summary of IOCs extracted (if available)

-## ✅ Key Takeaways
+##  Key Takeaways

 - Always verify SPF/DKIM/DMARC alignment
 - Shortened URLs are a red flag – always unshorten and inspect
 - Email headers reveal a lot about sender legitimacy
-- Tools like PhishTool can speed up investigation and automate IOC extraction
+- Tools like CyberChef can speed up investigation and help automate IOC extracts

-## 📚 About Me
+## About Me

-I’m a cybersecurity student currently doing an **IAM internship with the City of Dallas**, learning hands-on skills in identity security, phishing analysis, and access management.
-This project is part of my growing portfolio in **offensive and defensive security**.
+I’m a cybeesecurity intern currently doing an **IAM internship with the City of Dallas**, learning hands on skills in identity security, phishing analysis, and access management.
+This project is part of my growing portfolio in cybersecurity